pranavgoel29/Stock-Bot-Python/README.md

 Dotenv - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

+Request - Requests allows you to send HTTP/1.1 requests extremely easily.There’s no need to manually add query strings to your URLs, or to form-encode your POST data.
+Keep-alive and HTTPconnection pooling are 100% automatic, thanks to urllib3.

+JSON - JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for machines to parse and generate.
+We are using this library for better readability of the data that we are providing to the user when he is using our software.

 ## Commands

 !about - To get a short introduction of the bot and its features.